section-engineering-education/engineering-education/content/articles/blockchain-as-a-form-of-e-voting/index.md

 To guarantee the **anonymity** and **confidentiality** of the vote, the voting page *is not connected to any data or user identification* and, *before* a vote is sent to the Blockchain, *it is grouped with others* and goes through a **mixer** that *shuffles* the votes of several people, giving greater secrecy.

 ### Conclusion
 Blockchain is a relatively new technology and has its pros and cons in the context of e-voting.
 We already see its use in the real world, through startups and even political initiatives.
-There is still plenty of room for improvement, but it has been gaining ground and being promising and is already being used in small and medium-sized applications in several different areas.
-Let's hope to see new improvements and ideas in the next years!
+There is still plenty of room for improvement.
+Still, it has been gaining ground and is a promising technology already being used in small and medium-sized applications in several different areas.
+Let's hope to see new improvements and ideas in the coming years!

 ### References
 - [Bitcoin: A Peer-to-Peer Electronic Cash System.
 Satoshi Nakamoto.](https://bitcoin.org/bitcoin.pdf)